 The Dock, located across from Redfern station, is a hole-in-the-wall that knows how to party.
 They offer live music, an extensive beer selection, and karaoke nights featuring old-school hip-hop, 90’s pop, and Disney sing-along nights.
 For a more relaxed atmosphere, consider visiting on a weeknight.

 Where: 182 Redfern St, Redfern

 When: 12pm – 12am Monday to Saturday 10pm Sunday

 The perfect small bar for foodies, this Newtown eatery and bar occupies the former Newtown Conservatory space.
 It’s been designed with reclaimed and recycled materials, to create a refined and sleek atmosphere.
 The share plates are designed with an emphasis on locally sourced produce and meats, and they offer an extensive (and award-winning) beer and wine list.

-Bloodwood makes for the perfect date-night spot, or for a special occasion with friends.
+Bloodwood makes for the perfect date-night spot or special occasion with friends.

 Where: 416 King Street, Newtown

-When: 5 pm-Midnight Mon-Thur, 12 pm to Midnight Fri and Sat
+When: 5 pm-Midnight Mon-Thur, noon to Midnight Fri and Sat

 This western-themed bar, just near Oxford Street, is one of the original small bars in the city.
 Invoking the feeling of a wild-west saloon, complete with deer heads on the wall.
 Drink bourbon, dance to country tunes, and eat peanuts just like the cowboys used to do?

 Where: 4/256 Crown St, Darlinghurst